 To that end, I’ve done my best to identify as many of those options as I could, as clearly as I could.

-The result is here, and embedded at the end of this post.
+The result is here.
 Take a look, and read on for a description of the contents and criteria.

 (Note: I don’t expect this list to be fully comprehensive, and I plan to update it over time, though it may get out of date from time to time as more and more options are created.
 If you think something is missing or wrong, let me know, and I’ll add/fix it).